Fix stubborn apps

 Background

-Some apps are quite stubborn when it comes to get push notifications, showing map data and/or license checking.
-Some known apps are (to name just some examples):
+Some apps are quite stubborn when it comes to getting push notifications, showing map data, and/or license checking.
+Some apps known to misbehave are (to name some examples):

 - Threema